 The small blind is generally half the bigger blind.
 As the number of players decreases, the blinds must keep increasing throughout the tournament.

-- The raise means the player will increase the bet within the limits of the game.
+- Raise: Raise means to increase the betting amount within the limits of the game

 During this round, the first three community cards are dealt, and the player sitting left of the button starts the game.